 Litigation with Sebastian Holdings Inc. ("SHI") in respect of claims arising from FX trading activities concluded in the UK Commercial Court in November 2013 when the court awarded Deutsche Bank approximately U.S.\$ 236 million plus interest and dismissed all of SHI's claims.
 On 27 January 2016, the New York court dismissed substantially similar claims by SHI against Deutsche Bank when it granted Deutsche Bank's motion for summary judgment based on the UK Commercial Court's judgment.
 The New York court also denied SHI's motion for leave to file an amended complaint.
 The New York court's decisions were affirmed on appeal on 28 February 2017.
-SHI has sought leave for a further appeal to the New York Court of Appeals, which was denied on 6 June 2017.
+The New York Court of Appeals denied SHI's motion for leave to appeal on 6 June 2017.
+The time for SHI to seek review by the U.S. Supreme Court has expired, and the decision is now final.